-Important notice about Citrix Virtual Apps and Desktops 7 1808.2
+Citrix Virtual Apps and Desktops 7 2305

-About this release
+About the release

 This Citrix Virtual Apps and Desktops release includes new versions of the Windows Virtual Delivery Agents (VDAs) and new versions of several core components.
 You can:

-Use the ISO for this release to install or upgrade all core components and VDAs.
-Installing or upgrading to the latest version allows you to use all the latest features.
+Install or upgrade a site: Use the ISO for this release to install or upgrade core components and VDAs.
+Installing or upgrading to the latest version allows you to use the latest features.

-If you have a deployment, and aren’t ready to upgrade your core components, you can still use several of the latest HDX features by installing (or upgrading to) a new VDA.
-Upgrading only the VDAs is often helpful when you want to test enhancements in a non-production environment.
+Install or upgrade VDAs in an existing site: If you already have a deployment, and aren’t ready to upgrade your core components, you can still use several of the latest HDX features by installing (or upgrading to) a new VDA.
+Upgrading only the VDAs can be helpful when you want to test enhancements in a non-production environment.